 Why should you add chia seeds to your diet?

 Chia is one of the most concentrated sources of omega-3 fatty acids of any food, even more than salmon.
 Omega-3 fatty acids are essential compounds that our bodies need to function.
 Because we don’t naturally produce omega-3s, we must get them from our diet.
 Omega-3s have been shown to have incredible health benefits.
 They reduce the risk of death from cardiovascular disease and also are important for neurologic development.
 They also work to reduce inflammation and may improve symptoms in diseases such as arthritis and asthma.

 Chia seeds are also rich in antioxidants, which help protect the body from free radicals, aging and chronic diseases.
 They also are a good source of protein, calcium and several other vital nutrients like manganese, phosphorus, and magnesium.

 Chia seeds may also help curb your appetite.
 Chia absorbs about 10 times its own weight and expands in your GI tract.
 The gelling action in combination with the protein and fiber all contribute to their satiating effects.

 Whole chia seeds can be sprinkled on cereal, salads, and yogurt.
 It also can be stirred into hot soups, stews and pasta sauces.
 The seeds can be ground and mixed into smoothies or added to baked goods.
 The seeds can also be sprouted and used in salads or sandwiches.
 When the seeds are soaked in water, they form a gel, which can be used in puddings and jams.
 It can even be used it as an egg substitute.
-To get started, try my recipe for Chia Almond Pudding with Raspberries.
+To get started, try my recipe for Mixed Berry Chia Pudding.
 It’s a healthy dish to start your day and the best part is that you can assemble it the night before.